jenkinsci/drupal-developer-plugin/README.md

 #### Quick start

  * TODO
- * Install Checkstyle, Junit, SCM API and this plugin using the release page
+ * Install Checkstyle, Junit, SCM API, (github api ?) and this plugin using the release page
  * Create a database
  * Create a fresh Drupal project, update database connection string, build project
  * Might want to have a look at detailed steps, especially for web server config